For professional use

 User Requirements Document (URD) - The document describes the features of T2S as required by the CSDs and market participants.
 The URD embodies the users‘ concept of T2S and provides the foundations for all further T2S technical documentation.

-On 20 March 2018 an agreement enters into force between the central banks operating TARGET2 component systems and the CSDs operating on the TARGET2-Securities platform.
-The agreement covers the provision of information and liability in the event of a participant in the systems becoming insolvent (Explanatory note).
+The Collective Agreement between the central banks operating TARGET component systems and the Central Securities Depositories (CSDs) operating on the TARGET2-Securities platform entered into force on 20 March 2018.
+The agreement allows for a common moment of entry for payments and securities transfers.
+It also provides participants in the systems with more clarity, in particular on the provision of information and liability in the event of a participant in the systems becoming insolvent.

-On 23 February 2012 the Governing Council endorsed the T2S Currency Participation Agreement and the related schedules.
-The CPA governs the relationship between the Eurosystem and non-euro area central banks that wish to make their currency available in T2S.
-It is the main document that comprises all of the contractual provisions (the “core CPA”) and the more technical and operational schedules that are annexed to the agreement and form an integral part of it.
-The schedules cover, among other things, the T2S Programme Plan, user testing, user migration, the Service Level Agreement, governance and change management.
+The T2S Currency Participation Agreement governs the relationship between the Eurosystem and non-euro area central banks that wish to make their currency available in T2S for settlement.
+The agreement consists of a main body (the “core CPA”) and more technical and operational schedules that are annexed to the agreement and form an integral part of it.
+The schedules cover, among others, the user testing, user migration, the Service Level Agreement, governance and change management.
+The Central Bank of Denmark is currently the only non-euro area central bank to have signed the T2S CPA.

 T2S eligibility criteria for CSDs

-On 17 November 2011, the Governing Council adopted Decision ECB/2011/20 establishing detailed rules and procedures for implementing the eligibility criteria for central securities depositories to access T2S services.
+The Decision ECB/2011/20 establishes detailed rules and procedures for implementing the eligibility criteria for central securities depositories to access T2S.

 - 28 Dec 2018